microsoftgraph/msgraph-sample-phpapp/README.md

 # Microsoft Graph Training Module - Build PHP apps with Microsoft Graph
 ![License.](https://img.shields.io/badge/license-MIT-green.svg)

-This module will introduce you to working with Microsoft Graph to access data in Office 365 by building a PHP web application.
-This sample uses the Azure AD v2 authentication endpoint to access data in Office 365 using Microsoft Graph.
+This sample uses Microsoft Graph to access data in Office 365 by building a PHP web application.
+It uses the Azure AD v2 authentication endpoint to access data in Office 365.

 ## Prerequisites